Request Free Info Pack

 - Obtaining stem cells from teeth is the only way to obtain stem cells without the need for expensive or painful medical intervention.

 - The best cells are young cells, before they can deteriorate through age or pollution.
-Your child’s cells will never be as good as they are today.
+Banking your child’s cells today preserves them in their prime, the best they will ever be.

 - Stem cell medicine will become mainstream medicine in the very near future.
 The Harris Review of 2007 predicts the chance of using your own cells is as high as 1 in 3*.
 Wouldn’t it give you peace of mind to know that your child’s own cells are readily available?